DoormatIka/comfortable-video-downloader/README.md

 The videos will be installed inside the `"completed/NA"` folder.
 Playlists will be installed inside a `"completed/{playlist name}"` folder.
 ## Info
-This is a free project.
+This is a rewrite of Ctaehko's ChatGPT code of a Youtube Downloader.

+This was done for free, sadly.